Maladministration & Malpractice Policy

 • Deliberate or persistent failure to adhere to our centre recognition

-• Deliberate failure to maintain appropriate auditable records, eg certification claims, starter, leaver and evaluation records
+• Deliberate failure to maintain appropriate auditable records, e.g., certification claims, starter, leaver and evaluation records

 • Persistent instances of maladministration within the centre, by staff, trainers, assessors, internal verifiers or contractors